 In compliance with federal Title IX regulations, after the parties have reviewed and responded to the evidence gathered, the Title IX Coordinator will schedule a hearing to address the formal complaint.
 Parties and their advisors will be given notice of the hearing and a copy of the final investigative report, at least five business days before the hearing is scheduled to take place.

 The hearing will be conducted by a hearing panel (the “Panel”) comprised of up to three members, at least one of whom is a Wellesley College employee.
 Students may not be members of the Panel.
 One Panel member will be appointed Chair, and will be responsible for running the hearing including ensuring decorum is maintained during the hearing.
 The Panel will have been provided the investigative report no fewer than five business days in advance of the hearing.

 If one or both parties do not have an advisor for the hearing, for any reason, the College will assign an advisor to ask questions on behalf of each party.

 The parties in the hearing will each be located in separate rooms with their advisors, and will be connected to one another and to the Panel by means of video conference technology.
 Witnesses will join the video conference only while their presence is required to answer questions.
 The parties and their advisors will be allowed to observe the statements and questioning of witnesses.

 A hearing may be conducted in the absence of the complainant or respondent or any witness(es), at the discretion of the Title IX Coordinator and/or the Chair of the Panel.
-However, the Panel will not consider the evidence of any individual who refuses to be examined in the hearing process.

 The hearing will begin with a statement by the Chair of the Panel reviewing: the allegations to be addressed in the hearing; procedures that will be followed in the hearing; privacy requirements related to the hearing; and expectations for decorum.